 Showalter has been recognized by numerous organizations for his dedication to the game.
 In 2004 he earned the National Association of Basketball Coaches (NABC) Advocacy Award.
 In 2009, he was honored by the National High School Athletic Coaches Association as the National Coach of the Year, and he was an Iowa Basketball Coaches Association Coach of the Year 10 times (1981, 1982, 1991, 1995, 1996, 2006, 2007, 2008, 2010 and 2016).

 Showalter was selected to coach in the 1999 McDonald’s High School All-America Game and the 2005 and 2012 Jordan Brand Classic All-Star Games.
 He has been a coach at the Nike Skills Academy and LeBron Academy and has also spoken at basketball clinics around the world, including in Australia, Belgium, Dubai, Egypt, England, Italy, Russia, Scotland, Spain (Canary Islands) and Switzerland.

 He was a member of the McDonald’s All-American Game Selection Committee.

-Showalter splits his time between Colorado Springs and Iowa City with his wife Vicky, with whom he has two children and four grandchildren.
+Showalter and his wife Vicky have two children and four grandchildren.